Rapha2000/Rapha2000/README.md

 - 🎓 My expected graduation date was August 2024, but I recently chose to do a gap year in order to **gain technical skills and field experiences**, postponing my graduate date to August 2025.
 Another goal of this gap year is to help me find in which field of AI and data I really want to work in the future.
 That's why I intend to realize **two internships** during my gap year, with **at least one abroad** to discover & deal with interculturality and foreign language at work

 - 🌄 During my leisure time, I practice a lot of sports.
-In my daily life, I do a lot of tennis (with the school team) and running, but when I have more time, what I really love is doing **outdoor/moutain sports** such as trail, ski and hiking
+In my daily life, I do a lot of tennis (with the school team) and running, but when I have more time, what I really love is doing **outdoor/moutain sports** such as trail running, skiing and hiking

 - 📖 I also like reading.
 I mainly read **exploration stories**, such as the ones of Mike Horn, but also fictions or personal development books